Roneys Fon Firmino Gomes: Roneys' testimony

 When arrested, Roneys said that after agreeing to go with Mara, he followed her into a dark street.
 There, they took their clothes off inside the car, but the two had a disagreement over the use of a condom, after which Mara had tried to take away the keys to the vehicle.
 Fearing arrest, Roneys checked for any nearby traffic in case she began running naked, before eventually strangling Mara to death.

 After ensuring she was dead, Roneys claimed to have followed a corn farmer to a nearby high-voltage tower where he intended to leave the body, but as he saw movement of vehicles near the scene, he changed his mind.
 For this reason, he only left part of Mara's clothes there before driving for about a mile to another farm, leaving the victim in a cornfield, where he "arranged" the body and prayed "asking for forgiveness for his act and the victim".

 Regarding the choice of victims, Roneys claimed that they were selected at random.

-He also clarified details such as: to avoid being scratched, which could leave traces on the nails, he laid on the car seat in such a way as to hinder the victim's reaction; stalked his targets; generally killed prostitutes who refused to do what he wanted; followed the cases on TV; all of the women's bodies could be found in the area of the tower located in Estrada da Roseira, and if the place was too "overcrowded", he would disposed of the bodies elsewhere.
+He also clarified details such as: to avoid being scratched, which could leave traces on the nails, he laid on the car seat in such a way as to hinder the victim's reaction; stalked his targets; generally killed prostitutes who refused to do what he wanted; followed the cases on TV; all of the women's bodies could be found in the area of the tower located in Estrada da Roseira, and if the place was too "overcrowded", he would dispose of the bodies elsewhere.